 The TGA has an important role in managing medicine shortages, which includes identifying safe, suitable substitute medicines that ensure patients continued access to important medicines for patients.

-This document provides guidance and information to those who wish to supply a substitute medicine in place of a registered medicine that is unavailable or in short supply – including where that medicine is not marketed – where the supply of the substitute medicine is necessary in the interests of public health.
+This document provides guidance and information to those who wish to supply an overseas medicine in place of a registered, cancelled or suspended medicine that is unavailable, not marketed, or in short supply.
+Supply of the overseas medicine must be necessary in the interests of public health.

-Occasionally, the availability of a registered medicine is affected by a medicine shortage or unavailability.
-In these circumstances, there is provision under section 19A of the Therapeutic Goods Act 1989 (the Therapeutic Goods Act) to facilitate the availability of medicines not currently included in the ARTG, in place of a registered medicine that is unavailable or in short supply.
+Occasionally, access to a registered medicine is affected by a medicine shortage or unavailability.
+In these circumstances, there is provision under section 19A of the Therapeutic Goods Act 1989 (the Therapeutic Goods Act) to allow import and supply of medicines not included in the ARTG, in place of a registered medicine or previously registered medicine that is unavailable or in short supply.

 Note: This guidance is designed to cover the majority of cases where section 19A approval is granted; that is when there is a medicine shortage.
 Contact us if you require further assistance to determine if your medicine is eligible for section 19A approval after reviewing the information on eligibility for section 19A approval.

 The Department of Health and Aged Care acknowledges First Nations peoples as the Traditional Owners of Country throughout Australia, and their continuing connection to land, sea and community.
 We pay our respects to them and their cultures, and to all Elders both past and present.